 It was Irish moss.
 Also known as carrageen (from the Irish word carraigín meaning “little rock”) and by its scientific name chondrus crispus, Irish moss is a species of red algae.
 A binding, thickening, and emulsifying agent, carrageenan, a product derived from Irish moss, is today found in a range of health, beauty, and food products.
 Back in Ward's time, it was used in Ireland in foods and beers.

-The Smithsonian magazine recently published a wonderfully in-depth article all about how Ward's Irish moss encounter went on to shape the community, economy, and history of Scituate.
+The Smithsonian magazine published a wonderfully in-depth article all about how Ward's Irish moss encounter went on to shape the community, economy, and history of Scituate.

 As they reported, Ward and his friend Miles O'Brian quickly realized the potential to establish an Irish mossing business in Scituate.
 This coincided with mass immigration from Ireland during the worst years of Ireland's Great Hunger, after which some Irish caught wind of Ward's business and came to Scituate.